 It's the fastest way of knowing when you're at risk from coronavirus (COVID-19).
 The quicker you know, the quicker you can alert your loved ones, and your community.

-The latest advice is that we can all help control the virus if we all stay alert, this means taking the following measures to help:
+The latest advice is that we can all help control the virus if we all stay alert and wash hands, cover face and make space.

 - work from home if you can

 - limit contact with other people

 - keep your distance if you go out (2 metres apart where possible)

 Further information including the latest Government updates from 22nd September can be found by following the link below.

 Self-isolate if you or anyone in your household has symptoms.